Mapping Exoplanets: Mapping Formalism

-Arguably the most important simplification we have made is assuming a static map, ${\partial M}/{\partial t} = 0$, as it is generally intractable to map the surface of an unresolved planet when that map is changing.\footnote{One can succeed, however, if the planet varies more slowly than our view of it.
-For example, large-scale cloud patterns on Earth evolve slowly compared to the planet's rotation \citep{Cowan_2009} and some eccentric planets may still be amenable to eclipse mapping, despite seasonal variations in temperature and cloud cover.
+Arguably the most important simplification is assuming a static map, ${\partial M}/{\partial t} = 0$, as it is generally intractable to map the surface of an unresolved planet when that map is changing.
+One can map a slowly varying planet, e.g., large-scale cloud patterns on Earth evolve slowly compared to the planet's rotation \citep{2020ApJ...900...48K,2022MNRAS.511..440T} and some eccentric planets may still be amenable to eclipse mapping, despite seasonal variations.
 Beyond these exceptions, one must adopt a parameterized time-variable map, $M(\theta, \phi, t)$.
-This approach allowed \cite{Lewis_2013} to use the energy balance model of \cite{Cowan_Agol_2011} to fit infrared phase curves of an eccentric hot Jupiter.
-Finally, \cite{Cowan_2017} showed that in special circumstances---namely planets on circular, edge-on orbits---one can infer a time-variable map based on the presence of certain modes; nonetheless, this is a far cry from mapping the changing surface of a planet.}
+For example, phase curves of eccentric hot Jupiters have been fitted with energy balance models \citep{Lewis_2013,2016ApJ...820L..33D,2022AJ....163...32D}.
+Finally, \cite{Cowan_2017} showed that for planets on circular, edge-on orbits one can infer a time-variable map based on the presence of odd harmonics; nonetheless, this is a far cry from mapping the changing surface of a planet.

-Time-variations in flux therefore come in through the kernel.
-If there are no occultations, then the changing sub-observer and sub-stellar locations dictate the time-variability of the kernel and hence the time-variations in observed flux (for thermal emission, only the sub-observer location is relevant).
-Schwartz et al. (2016) therefore derived closed-form analytic expressions for the sub-observer and sub-stellar co-latitude and co-longitude for planets on circular orbits.
+Barring a changing map, time-variations in flux come in through the kernel.
+If there are no occultations, then the changing sub-observer and sub-stellar locations dictate the time-variability of the kernel and hence the time-variations in observed flux.